 Then, the judge calls smaller groups of prospective jurors to the jury box for individual questioning by the attorneys (and often by the judge, too).
-This is called "voir dire,” which comes from an Old French term for "to speak the truth."
+This questioning is called "voir dire" (vwar deer), which comes from an Old French term for "to speak the truth."

 Each attorney has an unlimited number of "for cause" challenges which are, as the term suggests, based on a specified reason or "cause" to challenge the prospective juror.
 A prospective juror may be challenged for cause because of:

 In 1986, the U.S. Supreme Court ruled that a prosecutor's peremptory challenges of African-American prospective jurors based on their race violated the prospective jurors' Equal Protection rights under the Constitution.
 (Batson v.
 Kentucky, 476 U.S. 79 (1986).)
-The Court reasoned that challenging a juror based on his or her race because the attorney believes the juror could not be impartial to a defendant of the same race assumes that people of a certain race cannot be unbiased.
+The Court reasoned that challenging a juror based on his or her race, because the attorney believes the juror could not be impartial to a defendant of the same race, assumes that people of a certain race cannot be unbiased.
 This assumption violated the challenged jurors' Equal Protection rights.

 In 1991, the Court held that the constitutional prohibition on peremptory challenges based on race also applied in civil cases.
 (Edmonson v.
 Leesville Concrete Co., 500 U.S. 614 (1991).)
 In 1994, the Court held that the same constitutional reasoning barred peremptory challenges based on gender.
 (J.E.B. v.
 Alabama, 511 U.S. 127 (1994).)

 In addition to voir dire, attorneys for each side may turn to certain research and survey tools to test how sympathetic the jury pool in their area would be to their client's case.
 Some lawyers hire jury consultants, who often have detailed demographic information for a prospective jury pool.
 These consultants often also attend voir dire and advise the attorney who hired them during that process.